Abercus/PetfinderNNBlog/README.md

 -----|-----|-----|-----|-----|-----
 Avg Fee |22.086|21.822|21.582|20.151|21.315

+### Baseline modeling
+To evaluate how useful our neural networks are, we compared them to some baseline models, namely the **Random Forest classifier** (RFC) and **Gaussian Naïve Bayes** (GNB).
+RFC was selected because of its speed and good performance in many machine learning tasks, while GNB is a good probabilistic baseline for...
+RFC performed the best on the raw … data and thus, was selected as the baseline method for further tests.

+The sklearn implementations of both methods were used in this project.
+We tested various values of the _n_estimators_ and _max_depth_ parameters, the first specifying the number of trees in the forest and the second setting the maximum depth of a tree in the forest.
+According to the test cohen-kappa score, accuracy and cross-validation accuracy we found the best _n_estimators_ to be 60 and _max_depth_ 15.
+These are kept constant through the rest of the project.

+In addition, we ran the data through the **SelectKBest** method before applying RFC, testing if feature selection would significantly improve the scores on … data so that we could eliminate some redundant features immediately.
+In the end, testing different _k_ values and scoring functions did not give notable differences in the results and thus only the RFC model was kept from the pipeline.

 ### Remove:
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for